wuxc/pywin32doc/md/PyHDEVNOTIFY.md

 A handle returned by RegisterDeviceNotifications which

-automatically calls UnregisterDeviceNotification on destruction.
+automatically calls UnregisterDeviceNotification on destruction\.

-Inherits the methods and properties of[PyHANDLE](#pyhandle).
+Inherits the methods and properties of[PyHANDLE](#pyhandle)\.